Home » Easy White Chocolate Mousse

 Instructions

-• Place the chocolate into a large heatproof bowl.
+• Chop the white chocolate and place it into a large heatproof bowl.

 • Heat half of the cream in a small saucepan over medium-high heat until bubbles begin to form around the edges.

-Whisk in the remaining 250mls of cream and the vanilla.
+Whisk in the remaining half of the cream and the vanilla.

-• Whip the chocolate cream with an electric hand mixer just until stiff peaks begin to form.
+• Whip the mousse mixture with an electric hand mixer just until peaks begin to form.
 It won’t take very long, be careful not to overwhip it.

 • Pipe or spoon into glasses or small bowls.
 If it’s a little too soft to pipe, you can refrigerate the bowl of mousse again until it firms up some more, and then transfer it to a piping bag to pipe.

-• Serve the mousse immediately or store in the fridge for several days.
+The mousse will keep well in the fridge for several days.
 Cover individual glasses with plastic wrap, or pop all of the glasses into an airtight container.

 Notes

-*Cream - The cream you need for this is known by different names in different countries.
-In NZ it’s called standard cream or whipping cream.
-In other countries, it may also be known as single cream or full cream.
-Heavy cream or double cream will also work in this recipe, but you will just need to be very careful not to over-whip it.
-Long story short: you need a pourable, un-whipped cream that is around 35% fat.
-It will usually say on the bottle that it is suitable for whipping.
+Cream – The cream you need for this recipe is known by different names in different countries.
+Here in NZ, it’s usually called standard cream or whipping cream.
+Elsewhere, it may be known as full cream, heavy cream or heavy whipping cream.
+Double cream is generally too thick for this recipe it contains a lot more fat.
+Long story short: for best results, choose a pourable cream that is around 35% fat.
+Make sure that it says on the bottle/carton that it is suitable for whipping.

 White chocolate - Use good quality white chocolate for the best flavour.
 Don't use white chocolate baking chips - these have a coating that stops them from melting properly.